8 Reasons to move back after relocation to Costa Rica

 Love or hate

 I have clients who moved to Costa Rica and moved back after some years.
+That sometimes happens when the political party of their choice wins the elections.
 Most have great memories of their time in Costa Rica.

 I do know a few who did move back with horrible memories.
 They just hate Costa Rica and anything that has to do with Costa Rica and Costa Ricans.
 Like the couple who thought they’d love living in Atenas but hated the mangoes.